davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** The DAX expression you provided calculates the difference between two measures: **TotalActualHours** and **TotalContractedHours**.
 Here's a breakdown of what this means in simple business terms:

-1. **TotalActualHours**: This measure represents the total number of hours that have actually been worked or logged on a project or task.
-It reflects the real effort put in by employees or resources.
+1. **TotalActualHours**: This measure represents the total number of hours that have actually been worked or logged by employees or resources on a project or task.

-2. **TotalContractedHours**: This measure indicates the total number of hours that were agreed upon in a contract or plan for the project or task.
-It represents the expected or planned effort.
+2. **TotalContractedHours**: This measure indicates the total number of hours that were agreed upon in a contract for the project or task.
+This is the expected or planned amount of work.

 3. **The Calculation**: The expression `[TotalActualHours] - [TotalContractedHours]` subtracts the total contracted hours from the total actual hours.

-4. **What It Achieves**: The result of this calculation shows the difference between what was actually worked and what was planned.
+4. **What It Achieves**:
-   - If the result is positive, it means that more hours were worked than were contracted, indicating potential overwork or additional effort beyond what was planned.
+   - If the result is positive, it means that more hours were worked than what was contracted, indicating potential overwork or additional effort beyond what was planned.
-   - If the result is negative, it means that fewer hours were worked than were contracted, suggesting that the project may be behind schedule or that resources were underutilized.
+   - If the result is negative, it means that fewer hours were worked than what was contracted, suggesting that the project may be under budget in terms of hours or that tasks are not being completed as expected.
-   - If the result is zero, it indicates that the actual hours worked perfectly matched the contracted hours.
+   - If the result is zero, it indicates that the actual hours worked match the contracted hours, showing that the project is on track in terms of time.

-In summary, this measure helps businesses understand how actual work compares to planned work, which is crucial for project management, resource allocation, and financial forecasting.
+In summary, this measure helps businesses understand how actual work hours compare to what was planned, allowing for better project management and resource allocation.

 **`TotalHoursTracked`**